hernantz/blog/content/childe-roland-to-the-dark-tower-came.md

 What do you mean?
 Asked Roland.

 It's getting chilly, come, take a seat by the fire Roland, it's about time we talked.
-We are going to have a clear stary night, it seems, how appropriate.
+We are going to have a clear starry night, it seems, how appropriate.

 Roland draws his weapons and sits.
 First comes smiles, then lies.
 Last comes gunfire — says to himself.